 As you know, Yoga is so universal and all-embracing because it allows for the incredible diversity of people’s temperaments.
 Some relate more to the feeling aspect, the devotional path of a personal relationship between oneself and the all-loving Divine Beloved, Mother, Father, Friend.
-Of course, doesn’t appeal to all, but it doesn’t have to.
-There is Jnana for those who are drawn more the path of discriminative understanding; Karma Yoga, for those whose orientation is more toward activity and selfless service; and Raja Yoga with its science of concentration and meditation.
+Of course, devotion doesn’t appeal to all, but it doesn’t have to.
+There is Jnana Yoga for those who are drawn more to the path of discriminative understanding; and Karma Yoga for those whose orientation is more toward activity and selfless service; and Raja Yoga with its science of concentration and meditation.

 To whichever path of Yoga you are personally drawn, by making an effort to discipline your life and your daily actions, and to guide them by the precepts of Yoga, you’re going to be uncovering that divine nature within yourself and learning to manifest it in daily life.
 If you get fixated on any one aspect of Yoga in isolation, very likely the expression of your soul, of who you really are, will be to some degree a bit one-sided.